Gluten-Free Halloween Sweets

 Gluten-free, allergy-friendly Halloween treats are within your reach—without scary food allergens and sugar overload.
 As the mother of four sons, one whose birthday is close to Halloween, I have a built-in theme for parties.
 The trick is to serve tasty, child-friendly foods without gluten and other common allergens and still satisfy my goal of nutritious eating.

 With more companies now offering gluten-free and “free-from” products, the list of allowable candies is growing.
 Unfortunately, they often contain artificial additives, plus a large amount of sugar or high fructose corn syrup.
 It’s easy to become complacent and decide to look the other way on Halloween—but it can become a slippery slope of unhealthy eating that’s hard to correct come November.
 Then begins the holiday season with even more indulgence.

-Not to appear a Scrooge—I love a good treat!—but my passion is to make fun foods that are safe, delicious and nutritious.
+Not to appear a Scrooge—I love a good treat!—but my passion is to make fun, gluten-free foods that are safe, delicious and nutritious.
 It can be done.
 These recipes show you how.

 MAKES 36 TO 40 BALLS

-These mini-treats deliver protein and fiber in every bite.
+These mini gluten free treats deliver protein and fiber in every bite.
 Enjoy them without guilt.
 Vary the flavor and texture with additional ingredients and spices to suit your palate and dietary needs.
 For an adult-style treat, replace the hot water with an equal amount of hot rum.

 2 cups pitted dates

 2 tablespoons unsweetened cocoa powder, optional

 1 tablespoon coconut oil